mmz33/mmz33.github.io/_posts/2018-10-07-Hidden-Markov-Model.md

 - How to compute the transition probabilities?
 - ...

-Hopefully, all your questions well be answered in the coming sections.
+Hopefully, all your questions will be answered in the coming sections.

 ## Fundamental problems:
 ---